matchmakeredlabs/matchmakeredlabs.github.io/contact.md

 <div markdown="1">

-Would you like to see your organizations learning resources matched to a wide variety and ever growing set of competencies frameworks?
+Would you like to see your organization's learning resources matched to a wide variety and ever growing set of competency frameworks?

 Would you like to be able to point to resources that address a particular set of competencies from within your existing or a new offering?